The Stiffs (band): History

 In 1982, a short lived line up emerged featuring Hendriks and Barnes with John Mayor (drums) and Nick Alderson (bass) recording a new Peel session but it lasted less than a year.
 This session featured ex Mott The Hoople drummer Dale Griffin, who also took up producing duties.

-In December 1984 the EMI line-up reunited for a one-off gig, which had to be rescheduled for February 1985 at a larger venue, after enthusiastic fans caused the gig to be curtailed after 15 minutes due to fears for everyone's safety.
-Between these dates, the Stiffs recorded a fifth single 'The Young Guitars'; Hendriks and Barnes recruiting John Mayer and Mark Hurlbutt (bass) with additional guitarist John Wade on the b-side "Yer Under Attack".
+In December 1984, the EMI line-up reunited for a one-off gig, which had to be rescheduled for February 1985 at a larger venue, after enthusiastic fans caused the gig to be curtailed after 15 minutes due to fears for everyone's safety.
+Between these dates, the Stiffs recorded a fifth single "The Young Guitars"; Hendriks and Barnes recruiting John Mayer and Mark Hurlbutt (bass) with additional guitarist John Wade on the b-side "Yer Under Attack".
 Tommy O'Kane joined this five-piece line up on some dates throughout 1985 and 1986 in a two drummer format, and John McVittie rejoined with the band back to a four-piece with Hendriks, Barnes and Mayor.
-In late 1986 Liverpool drummer Mark Coleridge (Afraid Of Mice, Glass Torpedoes) and bassist Steve Fielding joined with Hendriks and Barnes in a powerful 'glam punk' line up that went on to record several strong tracks and play over 250 live dates throughout Europe, finally splitting in 1988.
+In late 1986, Liverpool drummer Mark Coleridge (Afraid of Mice, Glass Torpedoes) and bassist Steve Fielding joined with Hendriks and Barnes in a powerful 'glam punk' line up that went on to record several strong tracks and play over 250 live dates throughout Europe, finally splitting in 1988.

-13 years after the Stiffs last record had been released, two of the group's songs finally appeared on CD, courtesy of Anagram records, who released a compilation of EMI's Zonophone singles entitled "The Zonophone Punk singles collection".
-March 1999 saw the release of the first ever complete album of Stiffs material, when Captain O! records issued the "Stiffs-the Punk Collection" on CD.
+13 years after the Stiffs last record had been released, two of the group's songs finally appeared on CD, courtesy of Anagram Records, who released a compilation of EMI's Zonophone singles entitled The Zonophone Punk Singles Collection.
+March 1999 saw the release of the first complete album of Stiffs material, when Captain Oi!
+Records issued the Stiffs-the Punk Collection on CD.
 The album was a collection of the band's singles plus many hitherto unreleased demos and masters, covering the band's entire history.